SoundMetrics/aris-integration-sdk/tools/arislog/arislog/README.md

 ARIS initializes syslog relay upon a command connection from a PC.
 The syslog messages are relayed to the IP address of the client software initiating the connection, the client software being ARIScope or your custom client. `arislog` will show no syslog messages before that time.
 On disconnection, the syslog messages from ARIS will continue to be relayed to the same IP address, so you will see messages between subsequent connections.

 > NOTE: these "between connections" messages will be displayed only with ARIS onboard software installed from ARIScope 2.6.3 or later.
 This update may not be available at the time `arislog` is released.

+> ALSO NOTE: the 64-bit build of the generated protobuf code produces warnings when compiled.
+These can be ignored.